Close your eyes and take a deep breath.

 Prepare the Car

 Before you go on any road trip, you have to make sure your vehicle is prepared for the miles.
 This means changing the oil, checking the tires, and making sure everything is in working order.
 It also helps to check with your insurance provider to see what kind of car insurance Colorado providers offer in terms of travel protection.
-Roadside assistance, flat tire help, and other assistance are good to have when you travel, especially with small children.

 Nothing makes a road trip feel longer than stopping every time a little voice pipes up with a request for food.
 Instead of stopping for every bottle of water or juice and every request for crackers or cookies, pack them.
 A cooler with your kids’ favorite drinks and a box of snacks can help you tame hungry tummies and avoid unnecessary stops on your road trip.